How to draw a racing motorcycle – A comprehensive guide

-It is generally accepted that the first practical motorbike was created in 1885 by the German inventor Gottlieb Daimler.
-The carburetor for the first Harley Davidson motorbike, created in 1903, was a tomato soup can.
+It is known that the first practical motorbike was created in 1885 by the German inventor Gottlieb Daimler.
+The carburettor for the first Harley Davidson motorbike, created in 1903, was a tomato soup can.
 Evel Knievel currently holds the record for breaking the most bones while yet being alive.

 What you will need

-Let’s go on a thrilling adventure and draw a beautiful piece of art.
+We will go on a thrilling adventure and draw a beautiful piece of art.
 All you have to do is to follow each step carefully.
 By doing that, you will have a racing bike that will be ready to race.
 The following steps will show you how to do it.
-Make sure to follow each step.
+The process is very similar to drawing normal motorcycle or a police motorcycle.

 Step 1: Draw the bike head